 My great-grandfather, Albert Edward Gilbert, had trained to be an engineer but after the First World War there was a lot of unemployment and he was unable to find a job.
 His father, Reuben Benjamin Gilbert – a baker by trade, offered to train him and so the family business began.

 They moved from Ardleigh near Colchester, to Leigh-on-Sea where they took over the bakery at 1155 London Road in 1927, renaming it “Gilberts Bakery”.
 The whole family, including my grandfather John (born 1925), lived in the flat above the bakery.
 Although conditions were basic and the work was hard, they were happy.

-In the early days Albert took a wheelbarrow around the roads near 1155 selling loaves of bread.
-At Christmas time, in addition to buying their famous christmas cakes, some customers took their turkeys to the bakery for them to be cooked in the large ovens!
+In the early days, Albert took a wheelbarrow around the roads near 1155 selling loaves of bread.
+At Christmas time, in addition to buying their famous

 When Albert retired in 1957, the business was sold to John and Gwen Hill, who kept the name “Gilberts” since it was so well respected in the region.
 Alberts wife, Elsie Tracey Gilbert, continued to help in the Chalkwell shop, especially at the weekend when she provided saturday tea for the cricketers who played matches in the park nearby.